material-components/material-components-ios/components/ProgressView/README.md

 ## Differences From UIProgressView

-This progress view provides an animation effect when showing and hidding it: it grows up (resp. shrinks down).
+This progress view provides an animation effect when showing and hiding it: it grows up (resp. shrinks down).
 Additionally, all animated changes APIs take an optional completion block, to synchronize multistep animations.